WakiMak/trentent.github.io-forked/_posts/2012-03-05-utilizing-powershell-to-make-citrix-vm-templates-2.md

 a) Removes the computer from the domain
 b) renames the computer to a generic name (XATEMPLATE)
 c) Adds registry keys that will allow sysprep to run
-d) Configures & to "Image" mode
+d) Configures XenApp to "Image" mode
 e) Shuts itself down once running the script is complete
 f) deletes the script from running on startup
 4) We then set the target to autologin with the local admin user name and password so the startup script in step 3 will be run